kenanjahicc/learning-app-issues/README.md

 ## 6. Out of scope

 - Group Classes: TeachMe focuses on providing personalized one-on-one instruction, so group classes would be out of scope for the project.

-- Social Media Integration: Integrating social media features into TeachMe, such as the ability to share professor profiles or lesson materials, could help students build a community of learners and educators.

 - Language Support: Expanding language support beyond Bosnian could help TeachMe reach a wider audience of students and professors around the world.